Iron Deficiency Anemia (IDA)

 Frequently Asked Questions (FAQs)

-What is the main cause of IDA?
+What is the main cause of iron deficiency anemia (IDA)?

 The main cause of iron deficiency anemia (IDA) depends on several factors, including age, gender, and underlying health conditions.
 However, there are two main categories: